 Take a look at this video from Entain.
 To drive customer loyalty, they sent each player a video offering a special reward for a recommended game.

-Personalized data featured throughout made each gift feel extra special.
+Personalised data featured throughout made each gift feel extra special.
 And the campaign was deemed a success once all of the numbers were crunched.
 When it came to conversions, the campaign saw 88% of customers redeem the reward offered in the video.

 Start Measuring Your Video Metrics

 Whether you’re looking to promote a new product, drive brand awareness or increase customer loyalty, video is the most engaging way to communicate.
 But to truly grow your metrics, your video needs to speak to not just your audience as a whole — it needs to reach every individual.
-And videos, when they’re dynamic, engaging and personalized, do exactly that.
+And videos, when they’re dynamic, engaging and personalised, do exactly that.